What it Means to Decide

 Good long-term outcome can only result from changing your default path.
 The Impeccable Path is the most straightforward and direct way to accomplish this.
 Conceptually it is simple, and for some individuals this direct approach is an excellent option: Do the right thing and permit no exceptions!
 With practice, your path of greatest advantage will become your default path.

 The problem with this approach becomes apparent if there is a single lapse.
 This is a brittle method!
 Once a commitment is broken, the ability to honor future commitments is compromised, and there is no longer a defense against complete loss of control.
 The alternative to the rigid path of no exceptions is a more flexible, OPEN path.
 At each point, you are free to make decisions on the basis of local circumstances and what you consider to be in your best interests at the time.
 This seems to be quite an advantage over the rigid, Impeccable Path.
-However, anything as desirable as freedom comes at a price
+Although, anything as desirable as freedom comes at a price